Yossef-Dawoad/Due-Expense-Tracker/README.md

  A minimalist and useful Flutter-based expense tracker featuring cloud-synced transactions,
  custom categories, and weekly statistics.
 Currently developing new features and automated tests.
+> [!IMPORTANT]
+> Local Support is on the `feat/localcache` branch it's half-backed and still messing some touchs but feel free to check it out.

 ## ScreenShots